 Music pulsing, balloons popping, and students dashing between red-and-white striped booths covered in face paint, glitter, slime, and smiles: welcome to The Gender Defender Carnival.

-The Gender Defender Carnival was a one-day event created by the seventh grade NYC Junior Ambassadors of Icahn Charter School 4.
+The Gender Defender Carnival was a one-day event created by the seventh grade NYC Junior Ambassadors of Icahn Charter School 4 in the Bronx.
 Our students designed the carnival to promote gender equality and raise money for UNICEF's efforts to increase educational opportunities for girls and women around the world through fun, games, and prizes.
-Through the NYC Junior Ambassador program, my seventh grade students spent the year learning about the structure and function of the United Nations, as well as investigating the Sustainable Development Goals for 2030.
+Through the NYC Junior Ambassador program, my seventh grader students spent the year learning about the structure and function of the United Nations, as well as investigating the Sustainable Development Goals for 2030.
 I was fortunate to be one of the two teachers facilitating this program at Icahn Charter School 4.

 On a misty March day, my students and I clambered onto a bus and rode from the Bronx down to the United Nation Headquarters.
 We enjoyed both a specially curated tour and a briefing from UNICEF USA's Hannah Gould.
 The topic she presented?
 Gender equality.
 The students took out their notebooks and sat up to listen while Ms. Gould led them in a discussion about the way gender inequality increased child marriage around the world: risking girls' and women's health, safety, autonomy, and lives.
 They learned about the way women around the globe are asked to do the bulk of domestic caretaking work in their families without pay, making them and their children more likely to experience hunger and extreme poverty.
 And they were asked to think deeply about the way that even casual language and attitudes in more privileged sectors of the globe can push women out of equal opportunities in legal, economic, and political settings.